 Damn, that would be a great photo if you weren't redder than a fluorescent tomato.

 Dealing with Asian Flush is hard, but it shouldn't ruin all your photos out with friends.

-Fortunately, there's a foolproof way to get your flushed-face photos looking better in no time.
+Fortunately, there's a foolproof way to get your flushed-face photos looking better in no time (in case you didn't take Asian flush pills ahead of time).
 All it takes is Photoshop (or any similar software that allows you to change the hue and saturation for an individual colour channel will work) and a few seconds once you know how.

 Although Asian Flush, or alcohol flush reaction, can manifest in numerous symptoms, getting a red flushed face is the most common.
 Unfortunately, it's also the most visible symptom that is incredibly hard to hide.
 Prevention is always going to better than Photoshop, but we're here to help.

 Here's a quick video tutorial for fixing a photo with a single flushed face.
 We'll be updating this article with a few more examples and in-depth tutorials to show you how to mask and alter redness in images with several people soon, so make sure you subscribe to our YouTube channel if that interests you!

 Step 1 - Open the photo you'd like to change in Photoshop and duplicate the layer.